-We are specialist commercial fraud claim solicitors dealing with both bringing and defending claims on behalf of directors, shareholders, partners and businesses.
+We are specialist civil fraud claim solicitors dealing with both bringing and defending claims on behalf of directors, shareholders, partners and businesses.

-A commercial fraud claim is likely to exist if a person (individual or a company) has gained at the expense of another following a negligent or dishonest act, an advantage which is usually money or the means to make money
+A business fraud occurs where a person (individual or a company) has gained at the expense of another following a negligent or dishonest act, an advantage which is usually money or the means to make money.

-Please get in touch for an initial review on prospects of success.
+Please get in touch for an initial review on prospects of fraud litigation success.
 We do provide fee estimates for each stage.

 Working with us to handle your commercial fraud case

 We are a specialist litigation and dispute resolution legal firm.